ShaifArfan/ShaifArfan/README.md

 ## Hi 👋, Arfan here

 Here are some ideas to get you started:
-- 🌱 I’m currently learning node.js & English 🙄
+- 🌱 I’m currently learning node.js
-- 📫 How to reach me: social media or email
+- 📫 How to reach me: social media
-- 😄 Pronouns: he/him/cifar

 🤙 Socials : [FB][FB] - [IG][IG] - [TW][TW]